stacks-network/docs/_core/smart/tutorial-deploy-call.md

 ## Step 2: Obtaining STX tokens

-Uploading and calling smart contracts requires fees to be paid.
+Uploading and calling smart contracts requires fees to be paid to the network to process the transactions.
 For this tutorial, we will limit out interaction to the Testnet, which comes with the capability to request STX tokens that can be used to pay the fees ("STX faucet").

 Still on the first screen of the Sandbox, you will notice that you are looking at the ["STX faucet"](https://testnet-explorer.blockstack.org/sandbox?tab=faucet) tab.
 Your new STX address should already be prefilled.
 Hit "Submit" to request 0.5 STX to be transferred to your account.